laravel/fortify/README.md

 });
 ```

 Fortify will take care of generating the `/login` route that returns this view.
 Your `login` template should include a form that makes a POST request to `/login`.
 The `/login` action expects a string email address / username and a `password`.
 The name of the email / username field should match the `username` value of the `fortify` configuration file.
+In addition, a boolean `remember` field may be provided to indicate that the user would like to use the "remember me" functionality.

 If the login attempt is successful, Fortify will redirect you to the URI configured via the `home` configuration option within your `fortify` configuration file.
 If the login request was an XHR request, a `200` HTTP response will be returned.